 Tue Thu 11:30-1:00 Gund 518

-Leire Asensio Villoria, Carlos Raspall
+Leire Asensio Villoria, Felix Raspall

 The translation between the architectural design and the subsequent actualization process is mediated by various tools and techniques.
 Through the adoption in architectural design practice of computation and information technologies, with their capacity for a relatively seamless transition between design and fabrication, a more integrated workflow across the design and actualization process is made more accessible to designers.
 In recent years, designers have become increasingly able to move effortlessly between digital modeling, performance simulation, and physical realization.
 As technology evolves, this rapidly evolving field continually presents architects and designers with new challenges and opportunities for creative exploration as well as a more materially intelligent practice.

 This course pursues research in architectural design placing technology as a driver in the creative processes.
 Offered as an open enrollment lecture/workshop, it introduces students to the fundamentals of information technologies for architectural design.
 Through a combination of weekly lectures, discussions and hands-on workshops, topics to be addressed include associative modeling for fabrication, digital tooling approaches, fundamentals of fabrication Including direct and indirect methods, CNC machine environments, industrial robotics, prototyping techniques, building systems, and customization strategies.